-Part I of a survey course designed to introduce students to the United States Air Force and provide an overview of the basic characteristics, missions and organization of the Air Force.
+Part I of a survey course designed to introduce students to the United States Air Force and Space Force, providing an overview of the basic characteristics, missions, and organization.

 Prerequisite(s): Must meet AFROTC membership requirements and be seeking a commission.
 Fall semester only.